khayrullint/mtc-backend-prod/README.md

-# mtc-backend-prod
+# This is a prod python repository for backend devs.
-python code for MTC
+Last modified by timon